+As of December 31, 2002, we had total assets of \$501 consisting of \$15 in cash and \$486 in net intangible assets.
 As of December 31, 2001, we had total assets of \$2,885 consisting of \$451 in cash, \$465 in trade receivables, \$1,000 in prepaid expenses and \$969 in net intangible assets.
-As of December 31, 2000, we had total assets of \$28,426 consisting of \$26,707 in cash and \$1,719 in net intangible assets.

-As of December 31, 2001 and 2000, we had total liabilities of 12,818 and 0,908, respectively.
-Our total shareholders' equity (deficit) was 13,933 and 13,518, as of December 31, 2001, and 2000, respectively.
+As of December 31, 2002 and 2001, we had total liabilities of \$17,835 and \$12,818, respectively.
+Our total shareholders' deficit was (17,334) and (13,933), as of December 31, 2002, and 2001, respectively.

 As a result of our inability to generate significant revenue to date together with sizeable continuing operating expenses, access to capital may be unavailable in the future except from affiliated persons.
 If we are able to obtain access to outside capital in the future, it is expected to be necessarily costly because of high rates of interest and fees.
-Through December 31, 2001, we have been funded through the sale of common stock for gross proceeds in the amount of \$101,550.
-We also raised \$16,500 through the sale of 550,000 shares of our common stock (\$.03 per share) during January 2002.
-However, we expect that we may experience working capital shortages in the future until such time as we are successful in raising additional capital and/or achieving profitable operations.
-While our independent auditor has presented our financial statements on the basis that we are a going concern, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business over a reasonable length of time, it has noted that our significant operating losses raise a substantial doubt about our ability to continue as a going concern.
-Our future success will be dependent upon our ability to increase sales of our Internet products and services.
-Should our efforts to raise additional capital through equity and/or debt financing fail, management is expected to provide the necessary working capital so as to permit us to continue as a going concern.
+Through December 31, 2002, we have been funded through the sale of common stock for gross proceeds in the amount of \$101,550 and proceeds of \$16,500 through the sale of 550,000 shares of our common stock (\$.03 per share) during January 2002.
+However, we are experiencing working capital shortages and are dependent upon successfully obtaining additional capital in the future.
+Currently Summit, an affiliate, is paying administrative expenses on behalf of the Company so that the Company can maintain operations; however, Summit could stop making payments on behalf of the Company at any time.
+While our independent auditor has presented our financial statements on the basis that we are a going concern, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business over a reasonable length of time, it has noted that our significant operating losses and working capital deficit raise a substantial doubt about our ability to continue as a going concern.
+Our future success will be dependent upon our ability to raise additional working capital and increase sales of our Internet products and services.
+There is no assurance that we will be successful in raising additional working capital or increasing sales of our Internet products and services.